 Famous Defamation Case #1:Crown v.
 John Peter Zenger: Truth Becomes A Viable Defense Against Defamation Charges

-Benjamin Franklin heard about the then famous defamation case and dispatched Andrew Hamilton — tout suite — to represent Zenger.
-Hamilton ultimately won by arguing that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in many libel lawsuits today.
+Benjamin Franklin heard about the famous defamation case and dispatched Andrew Hamilton — tout suite — to represent Zenger.
+Hamilton ultimately won by arguing that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in libel lawsuits today.

 Famous Defamation Case #2: Hustler Magazine, Inc. v.
 Falwell: First Amendment Showdown

-Nevertheless, Falwell sued Flynt and Hustler for invasion of privacy, libel and intentional infliction of emotional distress.
+Nevertheless, Falwell sued Flynt and Hustler for invasion of privacy, libel, and intentional infliction of emotional distress.
 The jury decreed Flynt innocent of the libel charge but awarded Falwell $150,000 for the charge of intentional infliction of emotional distress.

 Flynt subsequently appealed to the Fourth Circuit who sided with Falwell.
 So, Flynt went to the Supreme Court, who ultimately ruled that parody and satire are protected by the First Amendment.
 Also, since the ad didn’t convey any reasonable false statements of fact, the bench dismissed the defamation charges.